shammy8/fresh/README.md

 Version 0.1:
 - Notification
 - Allow add, remove homes.
-Allow adding/removing users to homes.
+- Allow adding/removing users to homes.
 - Allow removal of storages.
+Renaming of storage might need to be done on cloud functions.
+- Handle routing to homes that don't exist
+- Handle errors to do with promises and observables

 For later:
 - Set initial home on app load.